AlexiaNomena/Correspondence_Analysis_Free_Use/README.md

 ## Supported Data type (if not a contingency table)
 Excel file.
 In our specific project, datafile contains numerical coding of texts in Égyptien de Tradition, each single data consisting of a ten digits number encoding for the grammatical structure of a sentence (files be found [here](data_link)).

-You can also use your own python function to clean your dataset instead of the function `Cleaned_dataset` in `implementation.py`.
+You can also use your own python function to clean your dataset instead of the function `Cleaned_Data` in `implementation.py`.
 ## Results
 Figures/ folder is the default location of figure outputs.